KelennaUdo/Environment-monitor-with-LCD-and-tilt-controlled-mode-switching/README.md

 - FSM-based mode switching using accelerometer orientation
 - Centralized sensor management via a dedicated class
 - Bi-directional mode switching using two physical buttons
+- LCD display for real-time sensor data and system messages

 ## Next Steps

-- Integrate LCD display for data output
 - Expand FSM to handle more complex interactions
 - Add calibration and error handling for sensors
+- Enhance LCD display with additional information or graphics

 ## Getting Started

 1. Connect the MMA8452Q accelerometer and all sensors to your Arduino (see code for pin assignments).
 2. Connect two push buttons to the specified digital pins for manual mode switching.
+3. Connect a 16x2 LCD display to the specified pins.
-3. Upload the code using PlatformIO or Arduino IDE.
+4. Upload the code using PlatformIO or Arduino IDE.
-4. Open the serial monitor at 9600 baud to view sensor data and orientation.
+5. Open the serial monitor at 9600 baud to view sensor data and orientation.

 ## License

-MIT.
+MIT